teamzorkpatrol/fan_monitor/README.md

 ### Instructions

-cd Mac (or Linux)
+> cd Mac # for OS X, Linux for... uh...
+Linux
-sudo ./install.sh
+> sudo ./install.sh

 Now reboot your Mac and get a celebratory beer!